Update: ‘Specifications’ section updated.

-The Fisker Ocean will reach buyers with a basic warranty of 6 years/60,000 miles.
-On top of this, Fisker will offer a warranty of 10 years/100,000 miles for both the powertrain and battery pack.
+The Fisker Ocean comes with a basic warranty of 6 years/60,000 miles.
+On top of this, Fisker offers a warranty of 10 years/100,000 miles for both the powertrain and battery pack.
 The company assures the battery pack of the Ocean will retain 75% of its original capacity during the warranty period.

 Tesla and Rivian offer an 8-year/100,000-150,000-mile 8-year/175,000-mile warranty for the battery pack.
 However, the rival automakers assure only 70% of the original battery pack capacity during the warranty period.
 On the other hand, Toyota is targeting a range degradation of just 10% in 10 years (for the bZ4X).

 5 things that set the Ocean apart, according to Henrik Fisker

 Fisker told Bjorn Nyland at the Mobile World Congress that the Ocean needed at least 4 to 5 features that no other carmaker offers.
 The first unique feature is the Ocean’s range, which according to the Chairman & CEO, is the longest in its price class for any SUV or crossover.
 The Ocean offers a 630 km (WLTP) range on the Extreme and the Launch Edition variants.
 Other unique features include the solar roof, the rotating screen, torque vectoring, bidirectional charging, and the vegan interior.